-Resolving the Dilemma:
+Resolving a Dilemma:

-I know DGL is natural, but would you please settle this once and for all: is Pepcid Complete or Gaviscon considered a PPI?
+Of course, DGL is natural, but would you please settle this once and for all: is Pepcid Complete or Gaviscon considered a PPI?

 A. Neither Pepcid Complete nor Gaviscon is a PPI (proton pump inhibitor).
 PPI drugs such as esomeprazole (Nexium), lansoprazole (Prevacid) or omeprazole (Prilosec) are very effective at healing ulcers and treating gastroesophageal reflux disease (GERD).

 Over the past decade, however, scientists have discovered some disturbing side effects from PPIs.
 The list now includes strokes, heart attacks, kidney damage, dementia, weakened bones and infections.